-The global heat exchanger market grew at a CAGR of around 7% during 2014-2019.
+The global heat exchanger market reached a value of US$ 14.9 Billion in 2020.
 A heat exchanger refers to a device that is used for transferring heat from one fluid to another.
 It is used for controlling the temperature of a system or substance.
 It contains streams of hot and cold fluids, which are utilized to transfer thermal energy among the streams.
 They may be separated by a thermally conductive tube or plate or kept in direct contact if the fluids are immiscible.
 These devices assist in heating or cooling buildings as well as enable efficient functioning of engines and machines.
 As a result, they are widely utilized in boilers, furnaces, refrigerators, automotive radiators, sewage treatment and air conditioning systems.

 The significantly rising demand for heat, ventilation and air-conditioning (HVAC) from industrial, commercial and residential sectors is primarily driving the growth of the market.
 This can be accredited to the inflating disposable income levels, changing living standards and extreme average climatic conditions across the globe.
 Moreover, rising environmental concerns amongst individuals regarding the use of energy-efficient and environment-friendly devices are also influencing the market growth.
 Governments of several countries have implemented stringent regulations to reduce carbon emissions across various industries, which are creating a positive outlook for the heat exchanger market.
 Furthermore, manufacturers are constantly engaging in research and development (R&D) activities in the heat exchange technology to launch cost-effective and efficient product variants, which is expected to drive the market growth further.
-Looking forward, IMARC Group expects the global heat exchanger market is expected to expand at a CAGR of around 6% during 2020-2025.
+Looking forward, IMARC Group expects the global heat exchanger market to exhibit moderate growth during the next five years.

 Breakup by Type: